internxt/cli/README.md

 ```
 USAGE
-  $ internxt delete permanently file [--json] [-n] [-i <value>]
+  $ internxt delete permanently file [--json] [-x] [-i <value>]

 FLAGS
   -i, --id=<value>  The file id to be permanently deleted.

 HELPER FLAGS
-  -n, --non-interactive  Prevents the CLI from being interactive.
+  -x, --non-interactive  Prevents the CLI from being interactive.
 When enabled, the CLI will not request input through
                          the console and will throw errors directly.

 GLOBAL FLAGS